Real-VeerSandhu/Real-VeerSandhu/README.md

 ## Bio
 <div align="center">
 Hi there!
-My name’s Veer and I’m attent the IB program at Turner Fenton Secondary School.
+My name’s Veer and I attend the IB program at Turner Fenton Secondary School.
 I'm a highly motivated developer and I have a strong passion for technology and mathematics!
 I am currently focused on Artificial Intelligence, Machine Learning, and Data Analytics.
 </div>

 ## Programming Knowledge